jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 The intervals between scale degrees are often described in terms of “half steps” and “whole steps”.
-A “half step” is the smallest interval on the fretboard; the distance between the notes on either side of one fret on the same string.
+A “half step” is the smallest interval on the fretboard; the distance between the notes on a string on either side of one fret.
-A half step can also be called a "semitone" or "minor-second interval".
 A “whole step” is two half steps, a distance of two frets.
-A whole step can also be called a "tone", "whole tone", or "major-second interval".
+A half step can also be called a "semitone" or "minor-second interval", and a whole step can also be called a "tone", "whole tone", or "major-second interval".

 Most scales can be described by a formula that specifies the half steps and whole steps between scale degrees.
 For example, the major scale formula can be written like this: